ibm-cloud-docs/EventStreams/eventstreams145.md

    {: codeblock}

-## Migrate Applications to use private endpoints
+## Migrate applications to use private endpoints
 {: #migrate_endpoints}

 Once you have enabled private endpoints, you will need new access credentials.
 Create a new service key with private service endpoint: